Sage-Bionetworks-Workflows/dockstore-tool-picardtools/README.md

 ### Credentials

 This uses GitHub secrets to store credentials for the GitHub action to push to the `sagebionetworks` DockerHub account using a service account.
-All repositories that are generated from this template will need to have this service account added to it.

 ### DockerHub

-Ideally, the name of the DockerHub repository should be the same as the GitHub repository.
-The workflow uses this name by default as the name of the DockerHub branch to push to.
+The workflow pushes to the [sagebionetworks](https://hub.docker.com/orgs/sagebionetworks) organization on Dockerhub.
+The Dockerhub repository has the same name as this github repository.

 ### Versioning
 Versioning is achieved through git tagging using